 Read Between the Ravines

 Lake Bluff Public Library and Lake Forest Library are proud to present our seventh annual Read Between the Ravines.
 This Two Communities, One Nonfiction Book program brings together the Lake Bluff and Lake Forest communities with the purpose of enhancing nonfiction literacy and inspiring discussion around real-world issues.
-Our 2025 selection is Three Girls from Bronzeville: A Uniquely American Memoir of Race, Fate, and Sisterhood by Dawn Turner.
+Our 2026 selection is The Comfort of Crows: A Backyard Year by Margaret Renkl.

 2025 Featured Book